 If all else fails, contact us at 543-6363 and make an appointment to bring your pet to the Regina Humane Society.

-All admitted animals immediately become the property of the Regina Humane Society and will be placed in a new home or euthanized without prior notice to the admitter.
+All admitted animals immediately become the property of the Regina Humane Society and will be placed in a new home or in some cases euthanized without prior notice to the admitter.

-When an animal is admitted to the shelter by its owner, a $50.00 owner surrender fee applies.
-We would appreciate any financial support you can provide for the care of your pet.
-Without your support we would be unable to care for the over 4000 animals we receive every year.
+When an animal is admitted to the shelter by its owner, we request any financial support you can provide for the care of your pet.
+Without your support we would be unable to care for the over 4,000 animals we receive every year.